 Tests of liver and gallbladder function

-If there is a tumor, the doctor may be able to tell how far it has grown and spread, which can help in planning for surgery.
-Ultrasound may be able to show if nearby lymph nodes are enlarged, which may be a sign that cancer has reached them.
-It may also be used to guide a needle into a suspicious node so that cells can be removed (biopsied) and viewed under a microscope.
+If there is a tumor, the doctor might be able to see how far it has grown and spread, which can help in planning for surgery.
+Ultrasound may be able to show if nearby lymph nodes are enlarged, which can be a sign that cancer has reached them.
+Needle biopsies of suspicious areas might be taken as well.

 Computed tomography (CT) scan

-Before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
+Before any pictures are taken, you might be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
-You may also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
+You might also need an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures in your body.

 CT scans can have several uses: